 Determining who is legally responsible (that is, "at fault") for a car accident can be a difficult process.
 The person bringing a lawsuit or making an insurance claim for damages (the plaintiff) must first prove that the other person (the defendant) was negligent.
-(To learn about the legal elements in a car accident case based on negligence, read Nolo's article Car Accidents Caused by Negligence.)
 But even if the plaintiff can do this, the defendant can still avoid partial or full liability by establishing a defense to the accident.

 The systems of comparative and contributory negligence in car accidents are designed to deal with situations in which both parties have contributed to the accident -- or, in legalese, where both parties have been "negligent."
 For example, say Dan is driving at night and hits Ann, a pedestrian, when Ann suddenly and unexpectedly darts into the intersection.
 In this scenario the question of who is at fault is not clear-cut, as both Dan and Ann may have contributed to the accident.